 Content Channel Strategy

 YouTube: YouTube has also made inroads into this world by supporting 360, virtual reality content on their platform.
 Their app also works with VR headsets, and even more exciting, YouTube recently unveiled its newest feature, live streaming 360 video.
-With YouTube’s skin in the game, 360 IVR is the perfect promotional tool to target millions of consumers.
+With YouTube’s skin in the game, 360 Mixed Reality is the perfect promotional tool to target millions of consumers.

 Google: With advances in VR technology, transporting consumers into a realistic virtual world has never been more affordable or accessible.
 Google recently launched Google Cardboard, a simple, fun, and cheap way to explore virtual reality on a mobile platform.
 The low cost and compatibility with smart phone devices encourages both consumer interest and virtual reality development, pushing this technology into the mainstream.

 More: Outside of Cardboard, there is a wide spectrum of VR headsets, from the relatively affordable Samsung Gear, to Microsoft’s Hololens, making VR progressively attainable for the mass market.

 With this technology advancing at lightning speed, 360 Mixed Reality has the opportunity to influence an increasing number of car-buyers in an innovative and impactful way.